Trust breeds safety and respect. If you break someone’s trust, you wreck their sanctuary, lose their respect, and risk the relationship.

-Reflect on and ask yourself if you have good relationships.
-If you say ‘No’ to the most crucial ones, explore why.
+Ask yourself if you have good relationships and reflect on them.
+If you say ‘No’ to your most crucial ones, explore why.
 Probably, you’ll find there are trust issues.
+If so, and you want to move past the status quo, here are some honestly helpful tips to fortify the trust in your relationship again.

 1. Find out if you could align your compatibilities.